 Offshore wind energy is often seen as carbon- and pollution-free, since it is generated without emissions.
-Pollutants are emitted, though, in the development and operation of offshore wind projects.
-The Bureau of Ocean Energy Management needed to assess these emissions’ potential effects along with the potential benefits of offshore wind.
-BOEM asked for a user-friendly software tool to help developers of offshore wind farms quantify emissions and offsets associated with the preconstruction, construction, operation, maintenance, and decommissioning of their proposed projects.
+However, producing this energy does involve using support vessels, helicopters, and generators (needed to run navigation lights when there is too little wind)—meaning that pollutants are emitted during preconstruction, construction, operation, maintenance, and decommissioning of offshore wind farms.
+The Bureau of Ocean Energy Management needed to assess these potential emissions along with the potential benefits of offshore wind.